New Prince Albert playground should have wheelchair accessible surfacing, mom says

 “We want to take the reactive piece out of all this.
 Take that complaint process and move it away and we want to come up with something progressive and proactive,” said East.

-East said he’s been advocating for accessible outdoor spaces for 25 year.
-He says he’s asked community planners to make one or two feature at playgrounds accessible to person with disabilities and if extra costs are incurred he suggests that communities partner with charities and business to cover extra costs.
+East said he’s been advocating for accessible outdoor spaces for 25 years.
+He says he’s asked community planners to make one or two features at playgrounds accessible to people with disabilities and if extra costs are incurred he suggests that communities partner with charities and business to cover extra costs.

 “Instead of waiting for people to complain, maybe they need to look at it and say how can we be proactive and make this good for all of our citizens within Prince Albert,” said East.